foliant-docs/foliantcontrib.reindexer/README.md

 :   URL of your Reindexer instance.
 “Root” server URL should be used here, do not add any endpoints such as `/api/v1/db` to it.

 `insert_max_bytes`
 :   Reindexer itself or a proxy server may limit the available size of request body.
 Use this option, if it’s needed to split a large amount of content for indexing into several chunks, so each of them will be sent in a separate request.
+The value of this option represents maximum size of HTTP POST request body in bytes.
+Allowed values are positive integers starting from `1024`, and `0` (default) meaning no limits.

 `database`
 :   Name of the database that is used to store your search index.